-In response to this, your body will begin to use fat for its energy instead.
-As your body breaks down fat into an energy source ketones are formed, giving the keto diet it’s name.
+In response to this, your body will begin to use fat for its immediate energy needs.
+As your body breaks down fat into glucose for energy ketones are formed, giving the keto diet it’s name.

-You have a store of glucose in your liver which your body will use first, and once this has gone then the process of converting fat will begin.
+When you first begin low carb eating you will use your store of glucose in your liver and once this is depleted the process of converting fat will begin.

 Normally you can expect this to take several days to a week before you are fully in the state of ketosis.

 It is this state of ketosis which helps you to burn fat and has so many proven health benefits.

 As well as consuming very low carbohydrates, this diet also requires that you eat a medium amount of protein and obtain most of your calories from healthy fats.

 Foods such as bread, pasta, rice and potatoes are out, and the focus is on meat,fish, eggs, dairy products and above ground vegetables.

 Healthy oils such as olive oil, coconut oil, butter and cream from grass fed cows.
 Nuts, avocados, and cheese and any other low carb food you enjoy.